 California Legislative Information: The official site for access to the California State Legislature, individual legislators as well as proposed and chaptered legislation.
 Full searchable text of all 29 law codes, the State Constitution, and Statutes (back to 1993).

-California Society of Professional Engineers (CSPA): The California charter of a national professional association for engineers.
+California Society of Professional Engineers (CSPA): The California charter of a national professional association for engineers, focusing on ethics, public health, and public safety.

 California State Board of Equalization: The State authority that administers tax programs, including property taxes.